abuseofnotation/category-theory-illustrated/praise.md

 Programmers, who are curious about category theory, because they are into functional programming.
 ---

 Functional programming is on the rise with both new languages and technologies that are gaining traction (Elixir, Clojure), and mainstream languages, trying to catch up (Java, JavaScript).
-There are many programmers who are interested in Category theory, but lack the math background to read most introductions.
+There are many programmers who are interested in Category theory, but lack the math background to tackle the existing resources.
+CTI is a way for those people to understand "what the fuss is about" and then study

 Students who are studying category-theory-related disciplines
 ---

-Having a little insight in category theory opens the gate to a growing number of resources that use category theory and diagrammatic language, to introduce other subjects:
+Having a just a little insight in category theory opens the gate to a growing number of resources that use category theory and diagrammatic language to introduce other subjects:

 - Picturing Quantum Processes by Bob Coecke and Aleks Kissinger (Cambridge University Press - 2017) that uses it to introduce quantum mechanics